Table of Contents

 Kali as a Symbol in Modern Times

-In modern times, Kali has become a symbol of feminism for her unrestrained character and untamed actions.
+In various modern contexts, Kali has been interpreted as a symbol of feminism due to her unrestrained nature and actions.
 From the 20th century onwards, she was both a symbol for feminist movements and a politicized figure to suit different interests.
 Kali was a symbol of the all-powerful matriarchal status that women enjoyed before the oppression of the patriarchy strengthened.
 She was an uncontrollable force in the world, and this idea suited women’s empowerment.

 Kali remains among the most complex of all Hindu deities, and also one of the most misunderstood.
 At face value, she’s often taken to be an evil goddess, but a closer look shows that she represents much more.
 To learn about other Hindu deities, check out our guide on Hindu gods.